netguru-training/pairguru/README.md

  It should have 10 users that have the most comments in last week (from 7 days ago to now).

  This page will be very popular.
 We don't want to spam database with many queries in one pageview.

+ Hint: It can be solved by using ActiveRecord.